The guaranteed, fastest, least expensive, and least stressful way to wipe-out debt and increase credit score. Boom!

 Exceptions to the Automatic Stay Starting Automatically and Instantly

 When is the automatic stay not automatic?
-There are two common exceptions to the general rule.
+There are two common exceptions to the general rule of the automatic stay going into effect instantly and automatically.

-The automatic stay will not go into effect if you:
+The automatic stay will not go into effect at all if you:

 - filed two or more cases prior to your current case, and